doctest/doctest/scripts/random_dev_notes.md

 On release - mention these:
     - can be used for listening for events
-    - multiple reporters can be used
+    - multiple reporters/listeners can be used at the same time
     - custom reporters can be written
     - register and choose reporters
     - list all reporters